I loved you is a reversible text

 1.2.
 Pushkin's reversible texts

-A reversible text requires for its functioning two Model types of readers with distinct views and tastes.
-To understand the design of Pushkin's reversible text we need to figure out who these Model Readers are for him.
+A reversible text requires for its functioning two types of implied readers with distinct views and tastes.
+To model, understand the design of Pushkin's reversible text we need to figure out the types of implied readers Puskin envisioned.
 Fortunately, Alexander Sergeevich himself defined two types of people, distinct by their mode of perception.

 Namely, Pushkin wrote in "Eugene Onegin" (Chapter 4, stanza L1):